tomadams100/tomadams100/README.md

 ### Hi there 👋

-Hi, I'm Tom - welcome to my portfolio - I'm a full-stack developer, currently in the UK but looking for opportunities around the world!
+Hi, I'm Tom - welcome to my Github profile - I'm a full-stack developer, currently in the UK but looking for opportunities around the world!

 ## Here's my story....